gadec-uk/departures-board/README.md

 ### Wiring Guide

 Solder the 4 SPI connections, plus power and ground.
 The wires **MUST** be soldered to the **BACK** of the ESP32 Mini board (the side without the components) to enable it to sit in place in the case.
+You can solder directly to the pins on the OLED screen or for the best fit (if you are a more experienced solderer) de-solder and remove the header pins and solder directly to the board.
+You cannot use Dupont connectors, they will not fit the custom case design.

 | OLED Pin | ESP32 Mini Pin |
 |:---------|:-------------:|